 Are Ice Cubes Safe For Dogs To Eat?

 It’s hard to believe that we are entering into summer and we are about to experience what is commonly known as the dog days.
-There are a lot of suggestions as to how to keep your dog comfortable during the summer heat, which includes one that carries a rather terrifying tail along with it.
+There are a lot of suggestions as to how to keep your dog comfortable during the summer heat, which includes one that carries a rather terrifying tale along with it.
 It states that giving a dog ice or ice water could possibly kill them.
 That has many people wondering if it is true.

 You’ll be happy to know that veterinary experts say the answer is NO.